zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

         statements into the *Worksheet* panel for ORDERS table:
     ![](./media/image114.png)

-      Figure 110: Inserting a Row in a Database Table
+      Figure 125: Inserting a Row in a Database Table

       - Here is the text to copy/edit/paste for this statement:
         ```
         INSERT INTO atpc_user.orders(orderId,orderDate,storeId,stockId,quantityOrdered) VALUES('tnb001', date '2019-04-15', 100, 9000, 6);
         ```
+        Figure 126: Statement to Insert a Row in the ORDERS Table

       - Make sure that whatever you include for orderID ('tnb001') doesn’t match an existing row in the table.